Skip to content

 • Retrieval depth: Fast, Balanced, or Deep.

-• Source-level prompt inclusion: Off, Auto, Standard, or Required.
+• Stream prompt inclusion: Off, Auto, Standard, or Required.

-• Trading prompt cadence, max branch assets, custom behavior prompt, and execution behavior.
+• Trading prompt enabled/paused state, cadence, custom behavior prompt, and execution behavior.

 Custom users do not manually tune lookback, granularity, max points, or channel weights.